dlealv/officescripts-unit-test-framework/README.md

 # Office Scripts Unit Testing Framework

 A lightweight, extensible unit testing framework for [Office Scripts](https://learn.microsoft.com/en-us/office/dev/scripts/) & TypeScript, inspired by libraries like JUnit.
-Provides basic assertion capabilities and a structured test runner for easy test authoring, debugging, and reporting—**usable both in Excel Online and in local Node/TypeScript environments**.
+Provides basic assertion capabilities and a structured test runner for easy test authoring, debugging, and reporting—**usable both in Office Scripts and in local Node/TypeScript environments**.

 ---

 ## Features

 - **Assert Class**: Rich assertion methods for values, arrays (with type and value checking), exceptions, types, containment, and more.
-- **TestRunner**: Structured, hierarchical output with configurable verbosity levels (OFF, HEADER, SECTION, SUBSECTION).
+- **TestRunner**: Structured, hierarchical output with configurable verbosity levels (`OFF`, `HEADER`, `SECTION`, `SUBSECTION`).
 - **Compatible**: Runs on both Office Scripts and Node/TypeScript (for local or CI testing).
 - **Simple**: No dependencies, no decorators, no runtime imports.
 - **Extendable**: Add your own assertions or test conventions easily.